Small Business Lawyer Orlando | Luther Lanard Skip to Content

 Assess Liability to Minimize Risks

-In today’s complex legal landscape, facing litigation is not a matter of if but a matter of when for many businesses.
-To mitigate this risk and ensure your business thrives, consult an experienced Orlando small business attorney.
 Our comprehensive business audit will proactively assess your current legal standing and identify potential vulnerabilities.
-We will conduct in-depth consultations with you and your team to understand your business, industry, products and services, employee structure, compensation plans, licensing requirements, and overall business goals.
+We can review the Franchise Disclosure Document (FDD) to check for inaccurate information, violations, and past litigation.
+In addition, we will conduct in-depth consultations with you and your team to understand your business, industry, products and services, employee structure, compensation plans, licensing requirements, obligations as a franchisee, and overall business goals.

 Investing in a proactive legal audit may minimize legal risks and liabilities, improve efficiency and productivity, enhance employee morale, reduce workplace disputes, and gain a competitive advantage.
 Contact our Orlando small business firm today to learn more about how we can help your business achieve its long-term goals.

-Growing Your Business With Legal Support
+Growing Your Franchise With Legal Support

 • Assisting founders in documenting their business vision and objectives